 DESIRE - Instilled in your dog a desire for the giver, not just the gift.
 To accomplish this you must build a positive relationship; you are not a boss or food dispenser.
 Your dog should desire your companionship and you as a playmate because you are fun.
 You should be your dog’s best friend.
 You need to be desirable if you expect to be desired!

 You are not your dog’s peer, but you should be their best friend.
 After all you choose them.
 Even though they are not human, they are still family, so treat your dog like a family member, not a competitor.
 How do you know when you are becoming the leader you should be?
 Your dog will be responsible to you, not for you, or indifferent to you, and the vast majority of the time your dog will be cooperating with you, not just submitting.

 If you are experiencing problems in your relationship with your dog I highly recommend both of these books by Suzanne Clothier.
 "Finding A Balance" and "Attentive Cooperation" noted below.

-Suzanne Clothier has written an excellent article on the subject of dominance: That Darned Dominance Debate
+Suzanne Clothier has written several excellent articles on the subject of dominance: